 - Potatoes vary a lot in size, so choose amount accordingly.
 I use two large ones, or three smaller.
 Peeling them is optional.

-Stir fry essentialsThe links below are Amazon affiliate links which means that if you buy something through one of my links I receive a small commission (at no extra cost to you).
+Stir fry essentialsThe links in the collage below are Amazon affiliate links which means that if you buy something through one of my links I receive a small commission (at no extra cost to you).

 Salads for Salad Haters